 As of August 2014, TVA had over 81 MW of small distributed solar operating or approved under their Green Power Providers program, and over 230 MW of large-scale solar projects operating or in pipeline through their Solar Solutions Initiative and Renewable Standard Offer programs.
 In 2015, TVA continued to offer these popular programs opening up another 130 MW of potential solar capacity for application.
 Looking ahead to 2016, changes are anticipated to the design of – at least – the Green Power Providers program.
 The Southern Alliance for Clean Energy and other Tennessee Valley stakeholders have been involved in a two-year process with TVA to determine a methodology for producing a value of distributed generation, and also a program design that could be used for implementing that methodology.
 The Distributed Generation – Integrated Value (DG-IV) process continues through early 2015 with a goal of presenting a final methodology and program design to the TVA Board in August, and ultimately get it approved to operate in 2016.
 It’s unclear whether TVA’s other solar programs will also experience changes in 2016.
 However, another stakeholder process which the Southern Alliance for Clean Energy has been deeply involved, to develop TVA’s 2015 Integrated Resource Plan is also underway – as of early 2015 – and it’s results could potentially drive more solar development in the coming years.
 In addition, TVA recently announced plans to build an 80 MW solar plant (in Alabama), outside the programs currently offered.
 You can read more about solar by visting our Learn About Solar page, here.

 Tennessee is currently the only state in the Southeast with an operating, utility-scale wind farm.
 The Buffalo Mountain wind farm provides up to 29 megawatts of wind energy to Tennessee Valley Authority customers.
 The state has fairly good mountain and low land wind power resources.
 As wind turbine technology continually advances, wind development companies will become more interested in the state’s resource.
+With these new wind turbines, over 60,000 megawatts (MW) of land-based wind potential currently exist in Tennessee.
+Developing just one gigawatt of wind energy capacity (1,000 MW) in Tennessee (just 1.7% of Tennessee’s potential) could power more than 255,500 homes a year!
 Learn more about Tennessee’s wind energy potential here.

 With all that has been accomplished in Tennessee over the past couple years, there is still much to do to ensure the successful development of Tennessee’s abundant energy efficiency and renewable energy resources.
 The Southern Alliance for Clean Energy continues to advocate for effective programs and policies that will bring economic and societal benefits to the citizens of Tennessee while protecting our natural resources for future generations.